browserpass/browserpass-extension/README.md

 1. Password entries with the identical usage counts are sorted by number of domain levels (specificity), i.e. `wiki.example.com` will be above `example.com`.
 1. If all the above is equal, password entries are sorted alphabetically.

-### Basic HTTP authentication
+### Modal HTTP authentication

-Due to the way browsers are implemented, browser extensions are only able to fill basic HTTP auth credentials for a website if these websites were opened by the extension.
-For this reason alone Browserpass contains a functionality to open a URL associated with a password entry in the current or a new browser tab.
+Due to the way browsers are implemented, browser extensions are only able to fill modal credentials (e.g. a popup for basic HTTP auth) for a website if the website in question has been opened by the extension.
+For this reason alone Browserpass contains functionality to open a URL associated with a password entry in the current or a new browser tab.
+However, please note that Browserpass is not intended as a bookmark manager.

-If you want Browserpass to fill out basic HTTP auth credentials, you must open these websites using Browserpass.
+If you want Browserpass to handle modal authentication, you must open these websites using Browserpass.
+This will cause Browserpass to open the target site, and transparently intercept and fill the authentication request.
+You will not normally see a login popup unless the credentials are incorrect.

 ### Password store locations

-Browserpass is able to automatically detect your password store location: it first checks `PASSWORD_STORE_DIR` environment variable, if it is not defined it falls back to `$HOME/.password-store`.
+Browserpass is able to automatically detect your password store location: it first checks the `$PASSWORD_STORE_DIR` environment variable.
+If that variable is not defined, it falls back to `$HOME/.password-store`.

-Using `Custom store locations` setting in the browser extension options you are able to define one or multiple locations for password stores: there are no restrictions, it can be subfolders in the password store, gopass mounts or any other folder that contains password entries.
+Using the `Custom store locations` setting in the browser extension options, you are able to define one or more custom locations for password stores.
+There are no restrictions on where these may be located; they can be subfolders of the main password store, gopass mounts, or any other folder that contains password entries.

 ## Options